martinKochadampally/LearnSomething/README.md

 # Learn Something
 ## Introduction
-This is an app that aims to make learning from textbooks easier and more engaging.
+An app that aims to make learning from a textbook easy and fun.